top of page

 4th of July Fact:

 Phillis Wheatley wrote a poem for George Washington upon his appointment as Commander-in-Chief of the Continental Army.
-George Washington was so moved by the gesture, he wrote back to her and thanked her sincerely.
+George Washington was so moved by the gesture, he wrote back to her and thanked her.
 He also invited her to call on him at his headquarters.

-Some sources say the two did meet and talk for thirty minutes, making an extraordinary connection to further understanding, justice and freedom.
+Some sources say the two did meet and talk for thirty minutes.
+If so, it marked a wonderful moment in history.

 Pollyanna